 In addition to the name being unique, the entity designator (identifier used at the end of the business name) must be either:

-• Limited Liability Company
+- Limited Liability Company

-• Limited Company
+- Limited Company

-• Limited Liability Co.
+- Limited Liability Co.

-• Limited Co.
+- Limited Co.

-• Ltd. Company
+- Ltd. Company

-• L.L.C.
+- L.L.C.

-• LLC
+- LLC

-• L.C.
+- L.C.

-• LC.
+- LC.

-• Ltd. Co.
+- Ltd. Co.

-• Ltd Co
+- Ltd Co

 A comma may be used after the business name and before the designator.
-“Rio Grande Roasters LLC” and “Rio Grand Roasters, LLC” are both acceptable.
+“Rio Grande Roasters LLC” and “Rio Grand Roasters, LLC” are acceptable.

 Step 2: Appoint a New Mexico Registered Agent

-Many LLC owners are their own registered agent, but it is possible to hire a registered agent service like Northwest Registered Agent.
-The reasons why someone would hire a registered agent service include when the owner lives in another state or if the owner prefers that their personal address not be on public record.
+Many LLC owners are their own registered agents, but some hire a registered agent service.
+Reasons to hire a registered agent service include when the owner lives in another state or prefers that their personal address not be on public record.

-Be sure to note that a signed statement from the registered agent accepting the appointment is required before filing the Articles of Organization.
+A signed statement from the registered agent accepting the appointment is required before filing the Articles of Organization.

 Step 3: File the LLC New Mexico LLC Articles of Organization

-Related: How to fill out the New Mexico Articles of Organization
+Related: How To Fill Out The New Mexico Articles Of Organization

 Period of duration: If you intend the business to exist forever, which most businesses do, leave “Perpetual” selected.
-If you have a specific end date in mind (typically used for investment-related businesses), choose how long the LLC will operate after selecting “The period of duration is.”
+If you have a specific end date (typically used for investment-related businesses), choose how long the LLC will operate after selecting “The period of duration is.”

 Related: How to answer the business purpose statement